postgresml/postgresml/README.md

 ```

 # Installation
 PostgresML installation consists of three parts: PostgreSQL database, Postgres extension for machine learning and a dashboard app.
 The extension provides all the machine learning functionality and can be used independently using any SQL IDE.
-The dashboard app provides a eays to use interface for writing SQL notebooks, performing and tracking ML experiments and ML models.
+The dashboard app provides an easy to use interface for writing SQL notebooks, performing and tracking ML experiments and ML models.

 ## Docker